 Simply knowing there is excessive vibration won’t get you to a solution.

 “You can take the view that above a certain temperature or vibration level, a piece of equipment needs to be turned off,” says Jeffers.
 “But can you get to the point where you are able to predict that a particular piece of equipment might be about to reach those levels before it actually happens?”

 “Data won’t automatically provide you with answers.
-You need to know how to interrogate it to get the information you need”Richard Jeffers, Technical Director, RS Components
+You need to know how to interrogate it to get the information you need”Richard Jeffers, Director for Industrial Solutions, RS Components